“Claims can only be made online”

 Tip: When asking the DWP to enter your claim details for you over the phone, give as much information about the difficulties you have claiming online and why you can’t be assisted to enter claims information yourself.
 If you have a medical condition that limits what you can do, make sure you let the DWP know about this, and seek advice if you are not supported with your claim.

 In practice, it can be difficult to persuade the DWP to help you make a claim by phone without you entering information online yourself, as they will try and direct you to other support, such as from your local council, or assisted support services from jobcentre staff.
-If these options don't work for you, the DWP can arrange a home visit to help you make your claim.
+If these options don't work for you, the DWP can arrange a home visit to help you make your claim. in addition, DWP internal guidance advises that

 Law and case law: